The academy supports and delivers a firm commitment to developing and upholding British Values.

 Within the wider curriculum and its delivery we expect all students irrespective of gender, ethnic origin or beliefs:

 - Female students in all years can be taught by male PE teachers

 - All students are expected to take part in PE, Art, Music and Drama lessons

 - Students will be taught in mixed gender groups in all other subjects

 - To participate in wider activities and discussions that uphold British values e.g. during tutor time

 The academy believes and actively supports the view that all students should be protected from radicalisation and extremism.
 Our approach to this is in line with the Government’s CONTEST strategy (the counter terrorist strategy) and PREVENT (stopping people becoming terrorists or supporting terrorism).

 Radicalisation is the process by which people come to support terrorism and extremism, and in some cases participate in terrorist groups.
-Extremism is the vocal or active opposition to the fundamental British values in bullet points above.
+Extremism is the vocal or active opposition to the fundamental British values detailed above.

 Our 100% commitment to safeguarding student welfare means we are vigilant to monitoring vulnerability to radicalisation including: